Advertiser Disclosure

 Finding a good high-risk merchant account provider for your CBD business involves the same criteria as a low-risk provider.
 It’s just harder to find a provider that offers the right combination of reasonable prices, fair contract terms, and high-quality customer service.
 Here are the most important considerations:

-• Pricing: The bottom line here is that any high-risk merchant account is going to cost significantly more than a comparable low-risk one.
+Any high-risk merchant account will cost significantly more than a comparable low-risk one.
 Be prepared to have to accept a tiered pricing model (although some established businesses might be able to negotiate a more affordable interchange-plus model).
 You can also expect to be charged higher monthly and annual fees as well, although the difference in these costs isn’t as much as it is with processing rates.
 Another additional “expense” that most high-risk merchants have to contend with is a rolling reserve.
 That’s where your processor withholds a certain percentage of your funds every month until the reserve is met.
 While you’ll eventually receive all your money, rolling reserves can create serious cash flow problems for a small or newly established business.

-• Processing Hardware: If you plan to sell CBD products out of a retail location, you’ll need a dedicated countertop credit card terminal or a mobile processing system that uses your smartphone or tablet in conjunction with a mobile card reader.
-Your terminal should be able to accept EMV payments at a minimum, and preferably NFC-based (“contactless”) methods as well.
+If you plan to sell CBD products out of a retail location, you’ll need a mobile processing system, terminal, or point-of-sale (POS) system to read your customers’ cards.
+Your processing hardware should accept EMV payments at a minimum and preferably NFC-based (“contactless”) methods.
 For some specific recommendations, check out our article on the best credit card machines and terminals for small businesses.
-We also highly recommend that you purchase your terminals outright rather than leasing your equipment.
-Leasing arrangements lock you into noncancelable long-term contracts, and you’ll wind up paying several times more in leasing fees than what your machine is worth.
+We also highly recommend purchasing your terminals outright rather than leasing your equipment.
+Leasing arrangements lock you into noncancelable long-term contracts, and you’ll end up paying several times more in leasing fees than your machine is worth.

 CBD Payment Gateways & eCommerce

-Before you can use a payment gateway to sell CBD products, however, you’ll have to have an account with a payment service provider (PSP) or merchant account provider that has approved this activity.
+However, before you can use a payment gateway to sell CBD products, you’ll have to have an account with a payment service provider (PSP) or merchant account provider that has approved this activity.

 Many fledgling CBD businesses have ground to a halt because the merchant didn’t realize that their provider expressly prohibited CBD sales until it was too late.
 Getting your account shut down can make it more difficult to find a new provider that will approve you, so it’s critically important that you sign up with a company that explicitly supports CBD sales and be completely honest about the nature of your products during the onboarding process.
 Here’s a summary of the policies regarding CBD sales of some of the most well-known payment processors: